-Whether you are on your own, traveling as a couple or a family with kids, my answer is yes, you can definitely spend your winter vacation in the Swiss mountains without having to break the bank.
+Whether you are on your own, traveling as a couple, or a family with kids, my answer is yes, you can definitely book an affordable ski holiday in the Swiss mountains without having to break the bank.
 Find out!

 Why should you even consider skiing in Switzerland

-We have been skiing in Switzerland for many years and we love it there.
-Switzerland has many advantages compared to other European ski resorts.
+Switzerland has many advantages compared to other European ski resorts:

 First, Switzerland and the Swiss ski resorts are very easy to reach (even if you don’t have a car).
 There are many international airports and a very good railway network.